SXAuroraTSUBASAResearch/aurora-ansible/README.md

 - aurora-sdk.yaml: Install tuning tool, nlc and SDK.
 - aurora-ib.yaml: Setup Infiniband .
 - aurora-scatefs.yaml: Setup scatefs.
 It reuiqres IB.
+- aurora-musl.yaml: Setup musl environment.

 ### aurora-sdk.yaml

 Before using this playbook, you have to download RPM files for SDK.
 Please refere [the installation guide](https://www.hpc.nec/documents/guide/#idm139944214657512) and download required files and list them under `vars:`.
-And you also have to lines for license server.
+You also have to have lines for license server.

 ```